JoelPM/prebid-td/PrebidFledge.md

 ### Chrome/Fledge Becomes the Final Selection Layer

-Today GAM is the final ad selection layer because it contains the publisher's direct demand, is tightly integrated with AdX, and doesn't provide a price signal externally.
+Today GAM is the final ad selection layer because it contains the publisher's direct demand, is tightly integrated with AdX and doesn't provide a price signal externally.
 However, in a Fledge world, Chrome will contain interest group demand that isn't accessible via any other means and won't provide a price signal externally.
-When ```navigator.runAdAuction``` returns 'true' it has identified an appropriate ad for rendering based on provided bids and scoring logic.
+When `navigator.runAdAuction` returns 'true' it has identified an appropriate ad for rendering based on provided bids and scoring logic.
 As a result, the browser/Fledge must become the final selection layer.

 SSPs are used to participating in a final selection hosted elsewhere but it raises the question of how GAM will adjust to this.